National Anthem (Lana Del Rey song)

 "National Anthem" is a song recorded by American singer-songwriter Lana Del Rey for her second studio album, Born to Die (2012).
-It was released as a single on June 15, 2012 through Interscope Records.
-The song serves as the album's fourth single.
+It was released as a single on June 15, 2012, through Interscope Records as the album's fourth single.

 The music video for the song premiered on June 27, 2012.
 It is directed by Anthony Mandler.
 It depicts Del Rey as Marilyn Monroe and Jacqueline Kennedy and ASAP Rocky as John F. Kennedy.
 It portrays the assassination of John F. Kennedy.
 Positive reviews noted the song's critical evaluation of lavish lifestyles, noting its contribution to the lyrical and thematic structure of the album as a whole.

 Composition

 In the chorus, Del Rey sings, "Tell me I'm your national anthem / Red, white, blue's in the sky / Summer's in the air, baby, heaven's in your eyes."
 At the close of the recording is a multi-layered narrative treatment.
 The introduction features the classic rendition "Happy Birthday Mr. President" as performed by Marilyn Monroe.
 Unlike the other songs on Born to Die, Del Rey employs an alternative rapping technique, hip hop beat and heavy basslines, similar to that of "Off to the Races" and "Diet Mountain Dew".
 Pitchfork Media said the rapping technique was almost "chatting".